MELT: THE MEMORY OF ICE

 feature-length music-film and cinematic song cycle, 2024, with Moving Star vocal ensemble

-Writer, director, composer and editor of feature-length music-film sung to life by members of Moving Star vocal ensemble and Hazel Biggs, using ice core data, archival footage and sounds, images, and stories collected through fieldwork in Ilullisat, Greenland.
+Writer, director, composer and editor of feature-length music-film sung to life by members of Moving Star vocal ensemble and Hazel Biggs, using sea ice data, archival footage and sounds, images, and stories collected through fieldwork on the Greenland Ice Sheet and in Ilullisat, Greenland.
+World premiere at the Denver Museum of Nature and Science’s Infinity (IMAX) Theater.
 4k color, Dolby Atmos sound.
-74 minutes. .
+74 minutes.

-As I struggle to give my child the same intimacy with the wild I’ve enjoyed, I find myself fascinated by a primary element of climate change: melting ice.
-Imagining a world where ice is a distant memory; the film posits itself as an archive of the beauty of ice and snow for future generations who have not experienced it.
-With spectacular aerial footage of glaciers giving birth to icebergs, visual portraits of Arctic locals, visitors and scientists, and ambient music made from glimmers of calving ice and other Arctic sounds, MELT: the memory of ice poetically evokes the experience of the north, acting as a powerful and emotional reminder of the physical immediacy of climate change.
+In the summer of 2019, after two years of fundraising and grant-writing, I headed to Greenland for four weeks with my mother, my five-year-old daughter, and a former CU Boulder student cinematographer, Troy Fairbanks.
+We spent our time getting to know locals, watching mesmerized as meltwater flowed out of the Greenland Ice Sheet and icebergs tumbled down the Ilulissat Icefjord, listening to the sounds of birds and ice and water, and wondering how long things would stay this way.
+I have struggled to give my child the same intimacy with the wild I enjoyed, and I found myself imagining a world where ice is a distant memory; the film posits itself as an archive of the beauty of ice and snow for future generations who have not experienced it.
+With aerial footage of glaciers giving birth to icebergs, visual portraits of Arctic locals, visitors and scientists, and ambient music made from Arctic sounds, MELT: The Memory of Ice evokes the experience of the north, acting as a powerful and emotional reminder of the physical immediacy of climate change.

 writer, director, composer, editor: